 Overview

 I work on a variety of issues in moral and political philosophy.
-My dissertation discusses rights, blame, and respect.
+My dissertation work concerned rights, blame, and respect.
 I have published on promising and am interested in normative powers more broadly.
-I have work in progress on blameworthiness, dignity, and relational morality.
-I am also interested in contractualism, moral emotions, and the idea of moral equality.
+I have work in progress on blameworthiness, the value of persons, and relational morality.

 Publications